mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 vage as much equipment as they can from the wreck.
 The situation on board the _Machii_ is unknown, but the Scout Service is sure that they are dealing with a salvage scenario rather than a rescue scenario.
 Jemasie explains that the search started when it became two months late arriving back at its homeport.
-The search proved fruitless, but the Scouts discovered that the ship’s final Jump was from the Lysen system into the Grant system, so the search should naturally start in the Grant system.
+The search proved fruitless, but the Scouts discovered that the ship's final Jump was from the Lysen system into the Grant system, so the search should naturally start in the Grant system.

 It should become evident to the players that the Grant system is a best guess.
 The ship may not in fact be in that